 Who is the holder of a taxi licence?

-Under the Point to Point Transport (Taxi and Hire Vehicles) Act 2016, a holder of a taxi licence means the person with the right to use that licence to provide the taxi service.
-This might be:
+Under the Point to Point Transport (Taxi and Hire Vehicles) Act 2016, a holder of a taxi licence means the who provides a taxi service under the licence.

 Holders of taxi licences have obligations relating to the safety standards for vehicles used as taxis.
 Information about these safety standards can be found on the Safety Standards for Taxis page and in the Safety Standards for Taxis fact sheet.